 3. Gratitude for the extra weight you carry.

-Turn your attention to the extra weight on your body.
+Turn your attention to to the extra weight that you carry.
 Close your eyes.
 Breathe.
 Then, say to it, “Thank you for helping me love myself more and to trust that I am safe.
 I love you.”
-Write those words down as well.
+Write these words down as well.

 4. Gratitude for your Higher Power.